rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 - scalars are overwritten/set by form data

 #### Parameters
-- defaults: T - The defaults to merge
+- [defaults]: T | undefined - The defaults to merge
-- formData: T - The form data into which the defaults will be merged
+- [formData]: T | undefined - The form data into which the defaults will be merged

 #### Returns
-- T: The resulting merged form data with defaults
+- T | undefined: The resulting merged form data with defaults

 ### mergeObjects()
 Recursively merge deeply nested objects.